Asterisk (liturgy): Coptic Use

-In the Coptic Orthodox and Coptic Catholic Churches, the asterisk "consists of two silver arched bands, held by a screw, crossed over each other into the shape of a cross, usually surmounted by a small cross".
+In the Coptic Orthodox and Coptic Catholic Churches, the asterisk "consists of two silver arched bands, held by a screw, crossed over each other into the shape of a cross, usually surmounted by a small cross."
 In Arabic it is referred to as the Dome and is believed to represent both Christ's tomb and the cave in which he was born.
 Either the asterisk itself or the cross above it also symbolises the Star of Bethlehem.
 For this reason, the whole item is sometimes simply called the Star.

-Roman Rite Use
+Roman Rite

-In the Roman Rite, a special twelve-ray asterisk was used in Papal Masses, as a covering for the host on the paten, when it was brought to the Pope at his throne for his Communion.
-Unlike the Eastern asterisk, which has four rays, the Papal asterisk had twelve rays, each inscribed with the name of an Apostle.
-Its use has been recently revived by Pope Benedict XVI.
+In the Roman Rite of the Catholic Church, a special twelve-ray asterisk was traditionally used in Papal Masses to cover the host on the paten when it was brought to the Pope at his throne for Communion.
+Unlike an Eastern asterisk with four rays, a Papal asterisk has twelve rays, each inscribed with the name of an Apostle.
+This practice has been documented in historical liturgical texts, and its use revived by Pope Benedict XVI.
+Pope Francis refrained from using the special form of asterisk at his pontifical Masses.
+The item was reintroduced once again by Pope Leo XIV during the Mass of his papal inauguration in 2025 and keeps using it when serving Mass on the outdoor altar likely to protect the Host from the wind.